currinjs/CurrinJS/aio/content/guide/bootstrapping.md

 ### The _imports_ array

-Angular modules are a way to consolidate features that belong together into discrete units.
+Currin modules are a way to consolidate features that belong together into discrete units.
-Many features of Angular itself are organized as Angular modules.
+Many features of Currin itself are organized as Currin modules.
 HTTP services are in the `HttpModule`.
 The router is in the `RouterModule`.
 Eventually you may create a feature module.